Shandelle Battersby checks into an historic boutique hotel in the heart of Portland and never wants to leave.

 Noise: I was there on a weekend so the Saturday night was a little noisy with enthusiastic revellers on the streets below.
 There's also traffic noise, but that's what you get if you stay right in the middle of a city, right?
 Pack some earplugs if you think it will bother you.
 The air-conditioning noise was barely discernible, even at full throttle.

 Exercise facilities: There are yoga mats in all the rooms and on the 9th floor is a very well-equipped gym which I actually used.
 No pool.
 The hotel also offers free bikes - Portland is awash with cycle lanes and many residents get around on two wheels, so make like a local and get in amongst it.
 Staff can suggest routes.

-Perfect for: Urban exploration, dog-lovers and those who want a little more from their accommodation than a standard hotel room.
+Urban exploration, dog-lovers and those who want a little more from their accommodation than a standard hotel room.
 As a sign in the elevator says, Happy Portlanding!